trongthanh/geany-osx-essentials/README.md

 ### jhbuildrc-custom

 Config files for jhbuild to ensure the proper building.
-  - These should be copied to ~/.jhbuildrc and ~/.jhbuildrc-custom before the first run of jhbuild so that it builds for the right architecture and so on.
+  - These should be copied to ~/.jhbuildrc-custom before the first run of jhbuild so that it builds for the right architecture and so on.